 Progressive outreach is also imperative.
 The issue is systemic, and so the solution must also be systemic.
 This means making the progressive community understand the ramifications of anti-Semitic speech.
 Engaging this audience—through trips to Israel, visits to Holocaust museums, and even simply interacting with Jewish students—can help change the narrative.
 To be a social justice activist is to speak up against injustice despite popular opinion, and to be silent is to be complicit in acts of hate.
 As Martin Luther King, Jr. said, “A time comes when silence is betrayal.”

 Mokhtarzadeh will not remain silent.
-She said she wanted to share her story so that students, Jewish or Gentile, will realize the magnitude of the issue and speak out against anti-Semitism just like they would for any other form of hatred or bigotry.
+She said she wanted to share her story so that students, Jewish or Gentile, will realize the magnitude of the issue and speak out against anti-Semitism just like they would against any other form of hatred or bigotry.

 “I share my story,” she told me, “not for the sake of gaining your sympathy, I don’t need it—but for the sake of inspiring those who have also been subjected to anti-Semitism, and other forms of identity-based hatred, and empowering them to define their experiences instead of allowing their experiences to define them.”